anatarajank/Uber_Drives_Analysis/README.md

 ## Dataset

-The dataset used is "uberdrives.csv," which likely contains information about individual Uber trips, including start and end locations, times, purposes, and distances.
+The dataset used is "uberdrives.csv," which contains information about individual Uber trips, including start and end locations, times, purposes, and distances.

 ## Analysis Steps